Skip to content

 About SECS

-Students for Environmental Concerns is the oldest and largest environmental organization at the University of Illinois, dedicated to environmental activism and justice.
+Students for Environmental Concerns is the oldest and largest environmental organization at the University of Illinois, founded in 1969, dedicated to environmental activism and justice.

-SECS will hold weekly meetings during the fall semester in the Channing Murray building (1209 W Oregon St) at 5:30pm every Wednesday, unless otherwise noted.
+SECS holds weekly meetings in the Channing Murray building (1209 W Oregon St) at 6:30pm every Wednesday, unless otherwise noted.

-The SECS constitution is in appliance with the University of Illinois Registered Student Organization office.
-The constitution for the 2021-22 academic year can be accessed via this link: https://docs.google.com/document/d/1ExNpB6yN7vfuWhCQywYBHNO2hrq68HYr5bqGoe32OXg/edit?usp=sharing
+The SECS bylaws and constitution is in accordance with the University of Illinois Registered Student Organization office.
+The bylaws and constitution for the 2025-26 academic year can be accessed here.

 Our Past